SanchezSecOps/Cybersecurity-HomeLab/README.md

 2. I wiped the internal storage devices on both PCs using AOMEI Partition assistant as a security measure since they were acquired on the 2nd hand market.
 3. Internal 802.11 devices were removed to limit my attack surface from external threats since configurations on this network segment at times will be purposefully vulnerable for experimentation
 4. Using a spare NVMe SSD & M.2 enclosure I flashed a Proxmox VE ISO onto it to create the installation media for my type 1 hypervisor servers.
-5. Proper installation of Proxmox VE requires simple hardware configuration in the UEFI settings *see (attachment) for more*
+5. Proper installation of Proxmox VE requires simple hardware configuration in the UEFI settings
 6. Next I needed to deploy the lab's dedicated networking infrastructure: 1xRouter, 1xSwitch, 7xCAT6 Patch cables.
 7. Wiring goes as follows: INTERNAL NETWORK> LAB WAP/ROUTER> LAB SWITCH> VIRTUALIZATION SERVERS & WIRED/WIRELESS CLIENTS
 8. Now that the lab is running with properly configured infrastructure and security measures Tools, Services, Apps, and workstations can be deployed from PVE servers